Balancingrock/classic-jekyll-theme/README.md

 - menuSubIndex: The place of the submenu item within the dropdown menu.
 Lower numbers will go above higher numbers.
 This theme only sorts on menuIndex numbers, not on other properties.

 For a consistent user experience in the narrow layout, it is recommened not to link pages to top level menu items if these menu items have a drop-down submenu.

+##Creating pages with custom second and tertiary columns

+There are 4 YAML tags that control the custom placement and content of the secondary and tertiary columns:

+    ---
+    ...
+    secondary-column: <'left'|'right'|'none'>
+    secondary-column-content: <include-file>
+    tertiary-column: <'present'|'none'>
+    tertiary-column-content: <include-file>
+    ---

+These YAML variables can be used to override the default settings and provide custom content for the columns.

+Notice that these settings take effect by their presence.
+Example: if a `secondary-column` YAML variable is present, it will prevent the global setting in the _data/seup.yml fro taking any effect.

 ## Specifying html header description meta tag content for pages